Temporal Vertex Cover with a Sliding Time Window: Preliminaries and notation

 \subsection{Sliding Window Temporal Vertex Cover}

-In the notion of a temporal vertex cover given in Section~\ref{TVC-subsec}, the optimal solution actually depends on the lifetime $T$ (and thus also on the \emph{size}) of the input temporal graph $(G,\lambda )$.
-On the other hand, in many real-world applications where scalability is important, the lifetime $T$ can be arbitrarily large.
+In many real-world applications where scalability is important, the lifetime $T$ can be arbitrarily large.
 In such cases it may not be satisfactory enough that an edge is temporally covered just \emph{once} during the whole lifetime of the temporal graph.
 Instead, in such cases it makes sense that every edge is temporally covered by some vertex appearance at least once during \emph{every small period} $ \Delta$ of time, regardless of how large the lifetime $T$ is.
 Motivated by this, we introduce in this section a natural \emph{sliding window} variant of the \emph{\textsc{TVC}} problem, which offers a greater scalability of the solution concept.

 For every time slot $t\in \lbrack 1,T-\Delta +1]$, we define the \emph{ time window} $W_{t}=[t,t+\Delta -1]$ as the sequence of the $\Delta $ consecutive time slots $t,t+1,\ldots ,t+\Delta -1$.
 We denote by $\mathcal{W} (T,\Delta )=\{W_{1},W_{2},\ldots ,W_{T-\Delta +1}\}$ the set of all time windows in the lifetime of $(G,\lambda )$.
 Furthermore we denote by $ E[W_{t}]=\bigcup _{i\in W_{t}}E_{i}$ the union of all edges appearing at least once in the time window $W_{t}$.
 Finally we denote by $\mathcal{S} [W_{t}]=\{(v,t)\in \mathcal{S}:t\in W_{t}\}$ the restriction of the temporal vertex subset $\mathcal{S}$ to the window $W_{t}$.
 We are now ready to introduce the notion of a \emph{sliding $\Delta $-window temporal vertex cover} and the optimization problem \textsc{Sliding Window Temporal Vertex Cover}.